-APPENDIX C

-EXAMPLES OF STORM WATER CONTROLS USED AT PGDP
+APPENDIX B EXAMPLES OF STORM WATER CONTROLS USED AT PGDP

-C. EXAMPLES OF STORM WATER CONTROLS USED AT PGDP
+B. EXAMPLES OF STORM WATER CONTROLS USED AT PGDP

-This Appendix provides examples of best management controls that are incorporated on a case-by case basis into work control documents/instructions through the LATA Kentucky Work Planning and Control Program (WPCP) for projects with a potential to disturb contaminated soils.
+This Appendix provides examples of best management controls that are incorporated on a case-by case basis into work control documents/instructions for projects with a potential to disturb contaminated soils.
 This information is utilized as guidance in establishing such controls for individual projects during initial work planning.
-Controls that deviate from these guidelines may be established, as appropriate, for a project at the discretion of LATA Kentucky regulatory compliance group.
+Controls that deviate from these guidelines may be established, as appropriate, for a project.

-C.1 EROSION AND SEDIMENT CONTROL MEASURES
+B.1 EROSION AND SEDIMENT CONTROL MEASURES

 Unless otherwise indicated, all vegetative and structural erosion and sediment control practices will be constructed and maintained according to the project drawings and specifications.
 The following specific measures are identified for each project during initial work control planning sessions.
 The project scope is defined and the necessary storm water controls are evaluated and prescribed by LATA Kentucky regulatory compliance.
-Once work on each project begins, the effectiveness of the prescribed controls are evaluated and modified as necessary to control the release of BMP pollutants.
+Once work on each project begins, the effectiveness of the prescribed controls is evaluated and the controls are modified as necessary to control the release of BMP pollutants.

-C.2 STRUCTURAL PRACTICES
+B.2 STRUCTURAL PRACTICES

-C.2.1 Silt Fences
+B.2.1 Silt Fences